ConorLane1995/2Psinapod_E2E_Two_Photon_Neuroimaging_Pipeline/README.md

 Feature extraction and analysis code is contained in Jupyter notebooks.
 Each notebook covers a particular neuronal property or group of properties, e.g. response bandwidth or best frequency.

-They are all designed to start from the same point, taking the formatted and normalized neuronal response dictionaries for a full response cohort (e.g. post-psilocybin administration).
-They are set up to analyze all animals together but containing the ID's in dictionaries allows you to select particular animals, or run mixed effects models.
+They are all designed to start from the same point, taking the formatted and normalized neuronal response dictionaries for a full animal cohort (e.g. post-psilocybin administration).
+They are set up to analyze all animals together but containing the ID's in dictionaries allows you to select particular animals, or run mixed effects models with animal ID as a random effect.

 ## External Tools Employed:
 The full pipeline uses a number of tools that help us get from TIFF files to neuronal tuning properties.
 These are: